LennartFr/ALFTrading/README.md

 # <a href="https://us.etrade.com/">E*TRADE</a>,
 # <a href="https://www.schwab.com/">Charles Schwab</a>

-Brokers from authorized broeragehouses dothe actual buying and selling on the floor at the various Stock Exchanges.
-You as an investor enter your buy and sell orders in your brokerage accont that you haveset upwith the brokerage firm.
+Brokers from authorized brokeragehouses do the actual buying and selling on the floor at the various Stock Exchanges.
+You as an investor enter your buy and sell orders in your brokerage account that you have set up with a brokerage firm.
+You pay the brokerage firm a small sum for each trade.

-Yyu can also bypass the brokerage houses and set up an account with a low-cost financial services omapny like
+Yuo can also bypass the brokerage houses and set up an account with a low-cost financial services omapny like
 <a href="https://robinhood.com/us/en/">Robinhood</a>, <a href="https://www.betterment.com/:Betterment</a> or M1 and essentialy do the same thing.

-The major difference is that the newer financial services companies utilize the latest IT technologies in the form of ## Robo-advisors
+The major difference is that the newer financial services companies utilize the latest IT technologies in the form of low-cost Robo-advisors

 Up intil a few years ago brokerage houses were fully manned by human brokers.
-But in the last few years computerized Robo-advisers, which provide digital financial advice based on mathematical algorithms.
+But in the last few years computerized Robo-advisers, which provide digital financial advice based on mathematical algorithms have become increasingly prevalent.
 These algorithms are executed by software and thus financial advice does not require a human advisor.
 The software utilizes its algorithms to automatically allocate, manage and optimize clients' assets.

 The success of the robo-avise technology has let the traditional brokerhouses to lso adopt the new computerized technologies.